adityamenon/ncExSol/README.md

     much more robustly).
 Need to search the internet properly again and utilise.
     1. Found _.mixin later on, but it's interface is not quite what I'm after with my rendition.
 6. The docker image should be pushed to Dockerhub so pulling it and running it would be a snap.
-    1. Right now the codebase is in a good deal of flux so I don't want to 'publish' yet.
-Bad UX to make the user build the image by themselves though.
 7. Needing to use `haveOwnProperty` instead of `respondsTo` assertion particularly for testing presence of static methods on classes.
 Not sure why the latter isn't working as expected, needs research.
 8. The validator service has potential to become extremely messy as the application grows, it will need